 The Original Donut Shop K-Cups earn our best overall spot because they have a bold flavor but are easy to drink and appeal to all manner of coffee lovers.
 They're also easy to find and are reasonably priced, offering a lot of bang for the buck.
 For a budget-friendly option, try the Victor Allen Coffee Pods, which come in several different flavors that can be purchased in bulk.

 For many households, mornings begin the moment a K-Cup is popped into the coffee maker.
-Such simplicity and convenience have made pod-based brewing devices one of the most popular coffee products of the 21st century.
+The simplicity and convenience have made pod-based brewing devices one of the most popular coffee products of the 21st century.
 Countless brands manufacture K-Cup coffee today, from well-known names like Starbucks and Folgers to small boutique roasters.
-It may seem daunting to sort through all the identical little capsules and pick the right one for your taste buds, and that’s why we researched a wide array of the top options.
-The picks below will help you enjoy delicious coffee (or tea) at the touch of a button.
-For quick and reliable coffee, here are the best K-Cups.
+We researched a wide array of top options to help you on your way to the best cup.

 As an added bonus, SF Bay Coffee manufactures its pods from plant-based materials, which makes them entirely compostable.
 This may occasionally lead to grounds spilling inside your machine, but the majority of users say the pods work great and taste even better.

 Price at time of publish: $44

 Roast: Medium-light | Count: 80 pods | Available In: Whole bean and pod

 Best Variety Pack: Crazy Cups Custom Variety Pack